Camden County, Georgia: Early American era

 Largely due to security issues arising from proximity to powerful Indian groups and British Florida, Georgia was the last colony to join in the War for Independence in 1775.
 In the Georgia Constitution of 1777 St. Thomas and St. Marys Parishes were formed into Camden County, named for Charles Pratt, 1st Earl Camden in England, a supporter of American independence.
-Originally Camden County was larger and also included parts of present-day Ware, Brantley, and Charlton Counties, which were re-designated in the nineteenth century.
+Originally Camden County was larger; it gave up territory to form part of present-day Wayne County in 1808 and 1812, and part of present-day Charlton County in 1854.

 Also under the 1777 state constitution, Glynn County and Camden County had limited and restricted representation in the new patriotic Georgia government due to their extreme "state of alarm" throughout the war.
 Between 1776 and 1778 Camden County saw the construction of numerous forts, three failed American campaigns against the British at St. Augustine, and numerous depredations by raiders of various allegiance.
 One of the most notorious of these raiders was Daniel McGirth.
 A significant loyalist faction existed in Camden County, headed by the brothers of Royal Governor James Wright, Charles and German Wright.
 They built a fort on the St. Marys River in 1775 to protect their lands and chattel during the war after repeated attacks by patriot banditti.
 Wright's Fort became a rendezvous for a group of loyalists called the "Florida Rangers".
 Two skirmishes were fought by Loyalist and Continental forces over Wright's Fort, and both times American troops failed to rout the Loyalists from the area.
 Finally, retreating British soldiers burned it down in 1778.
 The Americans rebuilt it when they invaded East Florida, and then burned it down to prevent it falling into enemy hands.
 The archaeological site was rediscovered in 1975.